lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

    ![Add user to Brand Portal](assets/add_user_to_aem_bp.png)

 1. Assign the user to at least one product profile (formerly known as product configurations) so that the user can access Brand Portal.
 Select the appropriate product profile from the **[!UICONTROL Please select a profile for this product]** field.
 1. Click **[!UICONTROL Save]**.
 A welcome email is sent to the newly added user.
 The invited user can click on the link in the welcome email to access Brand Portal.
-The user can login using the email id ([!UICONTROL Adobe ID], [!UICONTROL Enterprise ID], or [!UICONTROL Fedrated ID]) which is configured in Admin Console.
+The user can login using the email id ([!UICONTROL Adobe ID], [!UICONTROL Enterprise ID], or [!UICONTROL Fedrated ID]) configured in Admin Console.
 For more information, see [First-time login experience](../using/brand-portal-onboarding.md).

    >[!NOTE]
    >